lev3l666/esphome-radiolib-cc1101/README.md

 See [esphome-rtl_433-decoder](https://github.com/juanboro/esphome-rtl_433-decoder)

 ## notes
-Transmit/Receive was verified to work with esp8266 and ESP-32 board.
+Transmit/Receive was verified to work with esp8266 and ESP-32 board (Arduino and ESP-IDF)

 # see also:
  - Direct cc1101 support in ESPHOME component (no radiolib dependency): https://github.com/esphome/esphome/pull/6300